gauravjagpal/plan-et-continentally/README.md

 Plan-et Continentally is a site that lets users post pictures of their holidays and get ideas for things to do when planning a trip.
 A user who has signed up can favourite and comment on posts or follow other accounts who give them inspiration.

+An about page has been created for a user to read more about the site to understand the objectives.

 Link to live site - [Plan-et Continentally](https://plan-et-continentally-d407d6f9ae7a.herokuapp.com/)

+Link to about page - [Plan-et Continentally About page](https://plan-et-continentally-d407d6f9ae7a.herokuapp.com/about)

 Link to backend github - [Back End](https://github.com/gauravjagpal/drf-api-project5)